Palm Beach County Luxury Real Estate Market Outlook 2026

 Elevation and Insurability

 Base flood elevation, freeboard above grade, and an elevation certificate that supports private-market insurability.
-Model before offer, not after acceptance.
-The gap between NFIP and private-market flood premiums can be meaningful at higher dwelling values.
+Model before the offer, not after acceptance.
+The gap between NFIP and private-market flood premiums can be significant at higher dwelling values.

 Wind